Cavendish Parade

 CABI

-Refurbishment of existing laboratory block and construction of a new administration/office building to provide a 3200sm specialist research facility.
+The refurbishment of an existing laboratory building and construction of a new administration and office facility to create a 3,200 sqm specialist research centre.